ssdeanx/deep-research/docs/PROJECT_DOCUMENTATION.md

 ## Agents

-The system includes five specialized agents, each with distinct capabilities:
+The system includes six specialized agents, each with distinct capabilities:

 ### 1. Research Agent (`researchAgent.ts`)